rdbliss/rdbliss.github.io/_pages/main.md

 This site contains some information about me and a blog where I post ideas.
 Most of the ideas are about math.
 Some are even good!

-Currently at Rutgers, I co-organize the *Graduate Pizza* and *Experimental Mathematics* seminars, am the Vice President of our AMS chapter, and serve on the graduate Liaison Committee.
+Currently at Rutgers, I co-organize the *Experimental Mathematics* seminar, am the President of our AMS chapter, and serve on the graduate Liaison Committee.